Professional Certificate in Mediation and Dispute Resolution

 What if I need to miss a class?

-If you know you will need to miss two or more classes, it’s recommended that you enroll in the next offering when you can attend all classes.
+If you know you will need to miss two or more classes, we recommend that you enroll in the next offering when you can attend all classes.
 Sessions are not recorded, but if you are unable to attend one, you may be permitted to complete the missed component with a future cohort, working individually with the instructor.
 Please note that a certificate of completion will only be issued once all required classes have been attended.
 Missing classes is not recommended, as active participation is essential to the learning experience.

 How do I apply?